Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Low- illustrations: four and five bodies

-\textbf{Conceptual remark.} For $n=4$ the internal dynamics splits into a single $2$D $D_4$ doublet (the fundamental sector) with frequency $\Omega_F$ and a $1$D Nyquist sector with frequency $\Omega_N$.
-If both sectors are dynamically active, periodicity of the full motion requires the commensurability condition $\Omega_N/\Omega_F\in\mathbb{Q}$.
-However, the existence of a \emph{four-body choreography} is not determined by commensurability alone: it depends on which symmetry sectors are excited and whether their phases satisfy the $C_4$ phase-matching constraint.
-In particular, if the Nyquist sector is inactive, the question reduces to phase--locking within the $D_4$ doublet, leading generically to a synchronized $(2+2)$ dimer motion and, for special relative phases, to a single four--body trace; when distinct traces occur we speak of fragmentation (see Section~\ref{fragn4}).
+Thus the internal dynamics consists of a $2$D $D_4$ doublet with frequency $\Omega_{\mathrm F}$ and a $1$D Nyquist sector with frequency $\Omega_{\mathrm N}$.
+If both sectors are active, periodicity requires $\Omega_{\mathrm N}/\Omega_{\mathrm F}\in\mathbb Q$, but choreography requires in addition the $C_4$ phase-matching condition.
+If the Nyquist sector is inactive, the problem reduces to phase locking within the $D_4$ doublet, leading generically to a synchronized $(2+2)$ dimer motion and, for special relative phases, to a single four-body trace; see Section~\ref{fragn4}.